System requirements for Azure Kubernetes Service on Azure Stack HCI and Windows Server

 Stretched clusters in AKS on Azure Stack HCI and AKS on Windows Server

-As outlined in the Stretched clusters overview, deploying AKS on Azure Stack HCI and Windows Server using Windows stretched clusters is not supported.
+As outlined in the Stretched clusters overview, deploying AKS on Azure Stack HCI and Windows Server using Windows stretched clusters isn't supported.
 We advise that you use a backup and disaster recovery approach for your datacenter operational continuity.
 For more information, see Perform workload cluster backup or restore using Velero and Azure Blob storage on Azure Stack HCI and Windows Server, and Deploy configurations on AksHci using GitOps with Flux v2 for application continuity.

 Windows Admin Center requirements